-- 8.8.5 Based on the noise emission data provided for each of the noise sources, as detailed in Table 4.3, and the noise modelling methodology detailed in Section 8.7 of this report, noise level predictions have been undertaken to establish the likely specific sound levels at the NSR to the proposed substation. - 8.8.6 The specific sound level then has an acoustic character penalty applied as a worst-case assumption in order to determine the sound rating level.
-The sound rating level is then compared with the typical background sound level during the night-time (worst case) period at the receptor in order to determent the likely impact, depending on context. - 8.8.7 The results of the modelling indicate that the specific sound level from the substation would be below 0 dB $L{Aeq,T}$ at Old School House and Killean Farmhouse at night. - 8.8.8 The sound rating is the sum of the specific sound level, as detailed above, and any required acoustic character corrections.
+- 8.8.5 Based on the noise emission data provided for each of these noise sources, as detailed in Table 8.8, and the noise modelling methodology detailed in Section 8.7 of this report, predictions have been undertaken to establish the likely specific sound levels at the nearest NSR to the proposed substation site. - 8.8.6 The specific sound level then has an acoustic character penalty applied as a worst-case assumption in order to determine the sound rating level.
+The sound rating level is then compared with the typical background sound level during the night-time (worst case) period at the receptor in order to determent the potential impact, depending on context. - 8.8.7 The results of the modelling indicate that the specific sound level from the substation would be 25 dB L{Aeq,T} at the nearest NSR in both Scenario 1 and Scenario 2. - 8.8.8 The sound rating is the sum of the specific sound level, as detailed above, and any required acoustic character corrections.
 In practice, the penalty applied would range from 0 dB to 6 dB depending on the level of tonality at the receptor.
 A penalty of 2 dB would apply where a tone is just perceptible at the receptor, 4 dB where the tone is clearly perceptible, and 6 dB where it is highly perceptible.
-As such a low plant sound level is predicted, it is inaudible at the NSR, and therefore no penalty has been applied. - 8.8.9 Therefore, the sound rating level from the substation would be below 0 dB L{Ar,T} at the nearest NSR, which is the worst-case receptor.
-The sound level from the substation would be expected to be similar during both daytime and night-time periods. - 8.8.10 The assessment is conducted by subtracting the background sound level (modal values shown in Table 3.2 from the sound rating level.
-As such, the assessment takes account of night-time periods when the typical background sound level is lower and hence the impact is at its highest.
-The impact during daytimes (due to the higher background sound level) would therefore be expected to be lower.

-8.8.11 The sound rating level is therefore predicted to be below 0 dB L{Ar,T}.
-The typical background sound level during night-time periods was determined as being 35 dB L{A90,15min}.
-As such, the assessment level is -35 dB which indicates no impact.
+As such a low plant sound level is predicted, relative the pre-existing and typical representative ambient sound levels, it is unlikely to be audible at the NSR and therefore no penalty has been applied. - 8.8.9 Therefore, the sound rating level is predicted to be 25 dB L{Ar,T} at the nearest NSR, which is the worst-case receptor.
+The sound level from the substation would be expected to be similar during both daytime and night-time periods. - 8.8.10 The assessment is conducted by subtracting the background sound level (modal values shown in Table 8.5) from the sound rating level.
+As such, the assessment takes account of night-time periods when the typical background sound level is lower and hence the potential impact is at its highest.
+The impact during daytimes (due to the higher background sound level) would therefore be expected to be lower. - 8.8.11 The sound rating level is therefore predicted to be 25 dB L{Ar,T}.
+The typical background sound level during nighttime periods was determined as being 27 dB L{A90,15min}.
+As such, the assessment level is -2 dB which indicates a negligible impact. - 8.8.12 The Project will be unmanned with regular site inspections undertaken and visits required for switchgear operation.
+A LGV is expected to visit the Proposed Development once per week during normal operation.
+In addition, it is likely that maintenance would be completed for approximately one week each year.
+During a maintenance period four or five vehicles per day would attend the Proposed Development.
+Additional visits to the substation would be required in the event of faults.
+Traffic to the associated development will be infrequent and are considered negligible.